denkonakov/go-blog-gae/README.md

 Place your text here please -> Write your awesome text here
 </pre>

-2) generate.bat test-first-post -> will generate HTML and change the posts.json
+II) generate.bat test-first-post -> will generate HTML and change the posts.json

 This project is deployed as a Demo [here](http://go-blog-gae.appspot.com/)

 My own [Home Pages/Blog](http://konakov.info) is hosted on the same code.

-## License

-Honestly, I am not sure should I change something here or not.
-Let's leave it as-is.
+## License (this section is not changed section of the original project)

 Licensed under MIT.